Dewberry/asfpm2020-demo/README.md

 ![](images/Economics_Probabilistic2.jpg)

 ## Getting back to that "we dont really know the 100 year flow" bit...
+Examples in Jupyter Notebooks for how we can use bootstrapping methods used in Probabilistic Flood Hazards Studies to express our limited knowledge due to limited observations:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Dewberry/asfpm2020-demo/master)

 # Combining It all together with Event Sampling and Monte Carlo